951-579-4096

 • For big items that are hard to move like furniture, you can cover it with a drop cloth/sheet as well.

-1. Use a dry cleaning sponge (a.k.a. chemical sponge).
+1. Start by equipping yourself with a microfiber cloth or a soot sponge specifically designed for this purpose.
+Or use a dry cleaning sponge (a.k.a. chemical sponge).
 Dry cleaning sponges don’t contain chemicals but are made from vulcanized rubber.
 They are designed for residue absorption and are perfect for cleaning soot.

 Since soot is easy to smear, using a regular sponge may just push the soot farther into the wall which can lead to a permanent stain.

-2. Begin at the top left edge of the soot stain then pressing the sponge firmly against the wall.
+2. Begin by gently wiping the affected area with a cloth or sponge to lift off loose soot particles, at the top left edge of the soot stain then pressing the sponge firmly against the wall.
 Wipe the wall downward in a vertical line and with overlapping strokes.
 Repeat until you get to the bottom edge of the stain and have wiped the whole surface.

 Another tip: Don’t scrub, just wipe.
 Scrubbing can move the soot particles around and cause the stain to spread.